-- Halting methane emissions from the fossil fuel industry is viewed as some of the lowest hanging fruit in the fight against global warming because fugitive leaks are both wasted product and a source of reputational damage for operators.
+- Halting methane emissions from the fossil fuel industry is viewed as some of the lowest-hanging fruit in the fight against global warming because fugitive leaks are both wasted products and a source of reputational damage for operators.
 Methane, which is the primary component of natural gas but can also be released during coal and oil production, traps roughly 84 times more heat than carbon dioxide in the short term.

 - TotalEnergies said in a statement that it would combine the satellite observations with local measurements from a drone-mounted spectrometer.
 The Paris-based energy company has been working with GHGSat since 2018 to detect and prevent methane leaks.